cuappdev/swarm-cli/README.md

 # Docker Swarm - Command Line Interface Tool

 This is a command line tool to setup and use a Docker Swarm cluster.
-It specifically provided the following operations:
+It specifically provides the following operations:
 - lockdown and secure each machine in the cluster
 - install Docker and join each machine into the Swarm
-- *(WIP)* deploy a Docker Stack to the Swarm
+- configure the Swarm to be ready for a Docker Stack
 - boot up a testbed on which to test deployment

 It uses Ansible to for provisioning the cluster.
 Ansible is incredibly flexible, but also is sensitive to relative paths of configuration files, playbooks, and other local files.
 In addition, using a Swarm cluster requires an inventory of hosts, SSH keys, and a Docker Compose file to specify deployment setup.
 As such, this project aims to separate files cleanly and provide a simple interface to configure deployments.

+We compartmentalize the deployment information for each of our backends into *deployment bundles*.
+They contain the information related to the security of the cluster and the Docker Compose file.

 ## Install